lerni/instagram-basic-display-feed-element/README.md

 * Run a `dev/build`

 ## Requirements
-* Silverstripe 5.x
+* Silverstripe 6.x
 * dnadesign/silverstripe-elemental
 * espresso-dev/instagram-php 1.x

 ## Configuration
-You'll need to setup a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` ([Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api)). `redirectUri` will be `DYNAMICALLY-SET-HOST.TLD/_instaauth` but you can also set it explicit with a domain per yml-config.
+You'll need to set up a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` ([Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api)). `redirectUri` will be `DYNAMICALLY-SET-HOST.TLD/_instaauth` but you can also set it explicitly with a domain per yml-config.
 Make sure to configure the correct values (e.g. dev-url) in your FB App!
-If no token is generated yet, you'll find a link to generate one in the setting-tab of the element.
+If no token is generated yet, you'll find a link to generate one in the settings tab of the element.
 The token 'll be renewed automatically (on request basis) if older than 30 days.

 1. Install the module
 2. Create a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) use `https://DOMAIN.TLD/_instaauth` as redirectUri